JDLabOrg/IUManual-EN/basic_navigation.rst

 *How to rename widget, page, and group*

-1. Select object(widget, page, or group) that you want to rename
+1. Select the item (widget, page, or group) you want to rename
 2. Press **Enter or Tab key**
 3. Type new name as you want
 4. Press **Enter Key**

-.. note :: You can not use these name : **id / ifdef / default**
+.. note :: You can not use these names : **id / ifdef / default**